LeetLLM

 When vanilla RoPE fails at long contexts, three scaling methods exist:

-1. Position Interpolation (PI): Scale positions down to fit within training range[5]
+Scale position indices down to fit within training range[5]

-Reading the formula: if you trained on 4K tokens but want to handle 16K, you shrink all positions by 4× so they fit within the range the model already knows.
+If you trained on 4K tokens but want to handle 16K, you shrink all position indices by 4x so they fit within the range the model already knows.
 Position 16,000 gets mapped to effective position 4,000.
-The model sees familiar territory, but it needs a few hundred steps of fine-tuning to adjust to the compressed spacing.
+Critically, the rotation frequencies theta themselves stay unchanged.
+Only the position index that multiplies theta gets rescaled.
+The model needs a few hundred steps of fine-tuning to adjust to the compressed spacing.

 Diagram Diagram